eBay/bayesian-belief-networks/docs/tutorial/tutorial.rst

         elif guest_door == monty_door:
             return 0         # Monty will never choose the guest door
         else:
-	    # This covers all case where
+	    # This covers all cases where
 	    # the guest has *not* guessed
 	    # correctly and Monty chooses
 	    # the only remaining door that